 Pursuant to the terms of the TRGP Agreement, the legal expenses we incurred for our first action against SK hynix at the ITC and our U.S. district court proceedings that were paid directly by TRGP were excluded in their entirety from our financial statements.
 As of December 28, 2019, accumulated deficit excluded \$1.7 million and \$10.2 million of such legal expenses incurred in 2018 and 2017, respectively.
 We do not anticipate any further legal expenses will be paid by TRGP under this agreement.
-TPGP does not fund the legal expenses incurred for our second ITC action and our proceedings in international courts.
-Any settlement or other cash proceeds we may recover in the future in connection with our first ITC action against SK hynix that were funded by TRGP would be reduced by the aggregate amount of legal expenses we excluded as a result of TRGP's payment of these expenses, plus the premium amount due to TRGP under the terms of the TRGP Agreement at the time of any such recovery.
-As a result, so long as the TRGP Agreement remains in effect, we expect our intellectual property legal fees may show different trends.
-Additionally, we expect our intellectual property legal fees would be significantly higher in the period in which a recovery from the SK hynix proceedings covered by the TRGP Agreement, if any, occurs.
+TPGP did not fund the legal expenses incurred for our second ITC action and our proceedings in international courts.
+TRGP is not currently funding our legal expenses.

-Intellectual property legal fees decreased during the first quarter of 2020 compared to the same quarter of 2019 due primarily to lower legal expenses incurred to defend our patent portfolio internationally, including the costs incurred for our second ITC action and inter partes review of our patents before the U.S. Patent and Trademark Office.
+Intellectual property legal fees decreased during the second quarter and first six months of 2020 compared to the same periods in 2019 due primarily to lower legal expenses incurred to defend our patent portfolio internationally, including the costs incurred for our second ITC action and inter partes review of our patents before the U.S. Patent and Trademark Office.